 Also note that about a third of the Tahoe area and climbing is in Nevada, right across the unnatural straight state lines.
 See the Reno and Carson City area for the Tahoe vicinity's Nevada crags.

-Places to stay are plentiful, from BLM camping, organized campgrounds, lodges, cheap hotels, to even four star hotels in Reno and South Lake Tahoe.
+Places to stay are plentiful, from BLM camping(outside of the basin), organized campgrounds, lodges and hotels.

 Also see Lake Tahoe and Reno and Carson City for parts of the greater Tahoe region in the state of Nevada.